 36. Basashi raw horse meat, Japan

 When traveling to Japan, be prepared to try some unusual dishes.
-While some of these may be off-putting at first, you may be surprised by how delicious they can be.
+While some of these may be off-putting initially, you may be surprised by how delicious they can be.

 Basashi, for example, is a dish made from raw horse meat.
-It may sound strange, but the rich flavor and tender texture are sure to win you over.
+It may sound strange, but the rich flavor and tender texture will win you over.

 Another unique dish that you’ll find in Japan is cod sperm.
 While it may not look appetizing, this dish is actually quite mild in flavor and has a slightly chewy texture.